Ruslan-B/AR.Drone/README.md

 This library is still under heavy development, so please don't be suprised if you find some functionality missing or undocumented.

-However, drone controling and video streaming support are working fine
+However, drone controling and video streaming support are working fine.

 Things todo:
 - Access to drone configuaration;